-The ICP waters subcentre in Bergen, Norway was tested with the help from Sweden.
+The ICP waters subcentre in Bergen, Norway is tested with the help from Sweden each second year (not in 2015).
 The Swedish University of Agricultural Sciences in Uppsala prepares and evaluates the test of the subcentre.
 Methodology and implementation is otherwise identical to the other tests.